 The 5 small palm fronds symbolize the mysteries of the Marian Rosary.

-The 5 large palm fronds represent important dates in Puerto Vallarta's history, including the year it was founded (1851).
+The 5 large palm fronds represent important dates in Puerto Vallarta's history, including the year the town was founded (1851).

 The crown is topped with a glass world dome and a cross, like the ones carried by kings and queens.

 The crown is located on top of the main tower of the Guadalupe Church, the main church in downtown Puerto Vallarta, one block from the main square (plaza de armas / zócalo) on Hidalgo Street, there is no way to miss it if you wander into town along the Malecon, the seaside promenade.

 More on the impressive work by Carlos Terres at http://carlosterres.com.mx